 Since Iron Bridge hadn’t worked out as well as I’d hoped, we headed for the safety of Cathedral Green – it’s hard to go too far wrong there.
 Almost every photographer working with models anywhere near Exeter seems to use the medieval door at some point, and you have to do a shot with the cathedral blurred out in the background.
 It’s a local law.

-And finally (Actually, this was just before the medieval door shots, but the narrative works better this way) I suggested Tianna lie on the ground where there was lettering.
+And finally (Actually, this was just before the medieval door shots, but the narrative works better this way, so let’s just pretend) I suggested Tianna lie on the ground where there was lettering.
 Not sure if she thought the idea would work too, or trusted me, or she’s just up for trying strange ideas, but I think they worked out pretty well.